jim-easterbrook/pywws/src/doc/guides/twitter.rst

 .. versionadded:: 14.05.dev1216

-You can add an image to your tweets by specifying an image file location in the tweet template.
+You can add up to four images to your tweets by specifying the image file locations in the tweet template.
 Make the first line of the tweet ``media path`` where ``path`` is the absolute location of the file.
+Repeat for any additional image files.
 The "tweet_media.txt" example template shows how to do this.

 The image could be from a web cam, or for a weather forecast it could be an icon representing the forecast.